ProtonMail/proton-bridge/release-notes/bridge_early.md

 - 2022-12-20

 ### New
-- Impoved error detection when Proton server updates cannot be processed
+- Improved error detection when Proton server updates cannot be processed

 ### Fixed
 - Proton server update processing will not stop after a folder update failure